 11 Bronx Elected Officials Urge Mayor and City Council Speaker to Reallocate Funds to Critical Programs for Vulnerable Populations

 Universal Access to the new Economic Impact Payments (EIP) Web Portal Critical to Equitable Distribution of Resources and Recovery Assistance

-The Bronx, NY - Congressman José E. Serrano released the following statement in response to the Pittsburg synagogue shooting on October 29, 2018:
+The Bronx, NY – Today, Congressman José E. Serrano released the following statement on the Census Bureau’s proposal to adjust and delay 2020 Census operations in response to the coronavirus pandemic:

 Reports Point to Positive Cases Among Those In Custody of the U.S. Marshals Service (USMS) But More Information Lacking

 Washington, DC –Congressman José E. Serrano, Chairman of the Commerce, Justice, Science Appropriations Subcommittee, sent a letter the Director of the United States Mashals Service (USMS) inquiring about the agency’s efforts and plans to protect its employees and detainees from the coronavirus pandemic.

 NEW YORK, NY – Rep. Serrano joined Rep.

 Serrano Highlights Substantial Aid it Sends to New York and Important Local Programs

 Appropriations CJS Subcommittee Chairman Helped Secured Funding for Critical Programs and Initiatives

 Washington, DC – Today, Congressman José E. Serrano led a bipartisan letter to House and Senate Leadership urging them to take into consideration the needs of all American citizens, including those living in the U.S. territories, as they craft the third economic stimulus package to address the economic and social impact of COVID-19.